NickATC/Password_Generator/README.md

-Since this is my first project, this will be a WIP.
-Still learning a lot of things.

-Comments and critics are welcome: email me (nicolastautiva      at     hotmail dot  com )

 # Password Generator
 *Version 1.0.
 April 2018*

 Here is a simple but very effective **Password Generator** built with a nice GUI for a better user experience.
 By following 4 simple steps you can make (almost) unbreakable passwords.

+You can create passwords from 8 characters up to 500.
+Of course, with some editing to the main file, you can create up to 10000 or more characters.

+I'm working on a PASSWORD MANAGER so you can save the passwords on a database.
+Keep an eye on the project [Password_Manager](https://github.com/NickATC/Password_Manager)

+Since this is my first project, this will be a WIP.
+Still learning a lot of things.

+Comments and critics are welcome: email me (nicolastautiva      at     hotmail dot  com )

 ## Getting Started